ManishBaral1/TABLEAU-VISUALIZATION-SALES-/README.md

 YTD Total Sales by Color: Present the contribution of various car colors to the YTD total sales through a donut chart.
 YTD Cars Sold by Dealer Region: Showcase the YTD sales data based on different dealer regions using a bar chart to visualize the sales distribution geographically.
 Company-Wise Sales Trend in Grid Form: Provide a tabular grid that displays the sales trend for each company.
 The grid should showcase the company name along with their YTD sales figures.

+**Functionalities we learnt**
+- Conecting Tableau to flat files(excel)
+- Use of date function
+- Work on YTD, YoY functions
+- Level of details
+- Different custom charts
+- Charts formatting
+- Different quick and interactive filters
+- Background designs